 Don’t be afraid to take them with some food, though, as it probably won’t be a big deal.

 If you are taking thyroid supplements make sure you are taking them correctly so you avoid any issues or conflicts between your supplements and your thyroid medication!

-I also have a list of thyroid supplements which can be harmful to your thyroid gland that you should take a look at as well if you haven't already.
+I also have a list of thyroid supplements that can be harmful to your thyroid gland that you should take a look at as well if you haven’t already.